jamesgarner-me/queens-solver/memory-bank/progress.md

    - Show the solution with queen placements
    - Handle loading and error states

+3. The infrastructure has been enhanced with:
+   - Properly configured Lambda layer for Python dependencies
+   - Improved CI/CD workflow for backend and frontend deployment
+   - CORS configuration to enable cross-origin requests between CloudFront and API Gateway
+   - Environment variables configuration for different deployment stages

 The project is usable in its current form but has opportunities for enhancement in terms of user experience, performance, and additional features.

 ## Known Issues